qwerty541/dns-bench/README.md

 ## Description

 This repository provides DNS benchmarking command line tool written in Rust.
 It iterates through built-in list of public DNS servers, measures their response time and print table with sorted results in console.
-It can be used to find the fastest DNS in your location.
+It can be used to find the fastest DNS in your location for better internet browsing experience.
 An example of console output, list of features and list of built-in DNS servers can be found below.

 ### Example